lwmqn/qnode/README.md

 <a name="API_unsubscribe"></a>
 ### .unsubscribe(topics[, callback])
 This is a generic method to unsubscribe from a topic or topics.

-If you are using the `mqtt-shepherd` as the LWMQN Server, the generic unsubscription is not authorized at the Server if the Client was not successfully registered.
+If you are using `mqtt-shepherd` as the LWMQN Server, the generic unsubscription is not authorized at the Server if the Client was not successfully registered.

 **Arguments:**